 Have you discovered Lotte Reiniger?

 I first encountered Lotte Reiniger’s silhouettes in 2010 during a trip to the UK when I visited the British Film Institute Southbank.
-In the gift shop I was charmed by a postcard set featuring silhouette designs on bright neon backgrounds.
+In the gift shop, I was charmed by a postcard set featuring silhouette designs on bright neon backgrounds.
 The designs are so delicate.
 It’s hard to believe someone cut them from paper.

-I’d never seen the movie Prince Achmed, and years later I found out the director was Lotte Reiniger.
-The rest of the world discovered who Reiniger was in 2016 when she was featured in a google doodle.
+I’d never seen the movie Prince Achmed, and years later, I found out the director was Lotte Reiniger.
+The rest of the world discovered who Reiniger was in 2016 when she was featured in a Google doodle.

 Who is Lotte Reiniger?